EIHW/OnlinePersonalisationDMAR/README.md

-# Online Personalistaion of Deep Learning Classifiers
+# Online Personalisation of Deep Mobile Activity Recognisers
 > This repository is an adapted subset of https://github.com/mberghofer/online-personalisation-of-dl-classifiers

-This repository hosts the code necessary to replicate the experiments of the paper titled.
+This repository hosts the code necessary to replicate the experiments of the paper titled 'Online Personalisation of Deep Mobile Activity Recognisers'.
 If you find the code useful or if you use it your research, please cite:
 > Manuel Milling, Ilhan Aslan, Moritz Berghofer, Adria Mallol-Ragolta, Utkarsh Kunwar, and Björn Wolfgang Schuller.
 2023.
 Online Personalisation of Deep Mobile Activity Recognisers.
 In Proceedings of the 7th International Workshop on Sensor-based Activity Recognition and Artificial Intelligence (iWOAR '22).
 Association for Computing Machinery, New York, NY, USA, Article 11, 1–7. https://doi.org/10.1145/3558884.3558896

 The experimental design follows a two-phase approach.
 In the first part ("offline training") a deep learning classifier